Malek-AL-jmzawy/Project-5/README.md

 Table of contents

 1. Team
-2. Requirements
+2. Usage
-3. Database schema
+3. Requirements
-4. Usage
+4. Wire Frame

 Usage
 Through our website people can easily: